amsgames/laravel-shop/README.md

     }
 }
 ```
 In the example above, `onCharge` instead of creating a completed transaction, it is creating a pending transaction and indicating the provider to which urls to call back with the payment results.
-By default the shop generates a token and it is used for validations in the callback, you can change the token value to your needs.

 The methods `onCallbackSuccess` and `onCallbackFail` are called by `Shop` when the provider calls back with its reponse, the proper function will be called depending on the callback url used by the provider.